indu666/Tasks-Management/README.md

 # TO-DO App

 This is a To-Do application using ReactJS that allows users to add, view, and delete tasks.
-This application should showcase your understanding of HTML, CSS, JavaScript, React components, hooks, and state management using Redux.
+This application uses HTML, CSS, JavaScript, React components, hooks, and state management using Redux.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).